celery/celery/docs/configuration.rst

 A built-in periodic task will delete the results after this time (:class:`celery.task.backend_cleanup`).

-Setting it to None or 0 will disable results cleanup.
+A value of :const:`None` or 0 means results will never expire (depending on backend specifications).

 Default is to expire after 1 day.